-There are eight available slots for keypads.
-LED keypads by default are always assigned to slot 1.
-LCD5500Z keypads are always assigned to slot 8.
-You will need to assign each keypad to its own slot (1 to 8).
-Keypad assignment is required, as it tells the panel which slots are occupied.
-The panel can then generate a fault when a keypad supervisory is not present.
+There are 8 available slots for keypads.
+LED keypads by default are always assigned to slot 1 while the LCD5500Z is always assigned to slot 8.
+Keypads can each be assigned to a different slot (1 to 8) which offers two advantages.
+The panel can supervise the keypad connection to indicate a trouble condition if it is removed.
+Also keypads can be assigned to operate a specific partition or operate as a global keypad.